AlchemistReturns/Movie_Browser/README.md

 # Movie_Browser
-Movie Browser desktop application made with javafx and scenebuilder
+Movie Browser desktop application made with javafx and scenebuilder.
+Use The Movie Database (TMDB) api.
+The app has both light and dark mode